Lohrville Public Records Directory

 All links go directly to official Lohrville, Iowa government websites.

-Law enforcement in Lohrville, Calhoun County is provided by the Calhoun County Sheriff's Office and several municipal police departments.
-The Rockwell City Police Department, Manson Police Department, and Lake City Police Department are the primary city law enforcement agencies.
-Each department is responsible for maintaining public safety within its respective city limits, while the Sheriff's Office covers the broader county area.
-These agencies collaborate on major crimes and emergencies, sharing resources and information to ensure comprehensive law enforcement coverage throughout the county.
+Law enforcement services for Lohrville, Calhoun County are provided through a combination of the Calhoun County Sheriff's Office and municipal police departments.
+The Rockwell City Police Department, Manson Police Department, and Lake City Police Department serve as the primary city agencies.
+Each department maintains public safety within its respective city limits, while the Sheriff's Office covers unincorporated areas and provides countywide support.

 Jail & Inmate Records